Gonzalo Peillat: Germany career

 In late February 2022, Peillat acquired German citizenship and its national team coach André Henning asked permission from the International Hockey Federation for him to be part of the squad.
-On 7 March 2022, Peillat was listed for the first time as a German player to compete in the 2021-2022 Pro League Series.
+On 7 March 2022, Peillat was listed for the first time as a German player to compete in the 2021–2022 Pro League Series.
 He made his international debut in Germany colours on 26 March 2022 against Spain during the 2021–22 Men's FIH Pro League.

 He starred in Germany's dramatic come-from-behind win against world no 1 team Australia during the semi-finals of the 2023 FIH Hockey World Cup by scoring a hat-trick in the second half of the match to help Germany to qualify for the final of the tournament.
-Germany was trailing at 2-0 during halfway mark but clinched victory from the jaws of defeat against Australia albeit of Peillat's sensational hat-trick of goals and the match regulation time ended with Germany winning the tightly fought contest 4-3 at the end of the fourth quarter.
+Germany was trailing at 2–0 during halfway mark but ultimately defeated Australia albeit of Peillat's hat-trick of goals, and the match regulation time ended with Germany winning the tightly fought contest 4–3 at the end of the fourth quarter.
 Peillat scored from the penalty corners in the 43rd, 52nd and 59th minutes of the semi-final to stun Australia in order to help Germany reach their fourth ever Hockey World Cup final.